-When I’m speaking to the owners of IT solution provider and managed service provider (MSP) businesses, they often lament how their business would be a lot easier to run if their employees shared their work ethic.
+When I’m speaking to MSP owners and IT solution providers, they often lament how their business would be a lot easier to run if their employees shared their work ethic.

 “I really need to clone myself about a dozen times!” they say.

 They’re referring to the frustrations they experience with things such as:

 - Engineers incorrectly logging the time they’ve spent on tickets

 - Staff not following checklists and processes accurately